mobify/workshop--adaptivejs-site-1x/README.md

 There are a few different ways to affect HTML that the template outputs.
 The first way is to modify the template file iteself.

-1. In Terminal, ensure you are in the `workshop--adaptivejs-site` directory.
+1. In Terminal, ensure that you are in the `workshop--adaptivejs-site` directory.
 On the command line, enter the `grunt preview` command to start the preview.
 2. Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) of the Getting Started (New Project) guide.
-Use the `http://www.merlinspotions.com/potions` URL for the Site URL form field.
+Use the Merlin's Potions Potion page `http://www.merlinspotions.com/potions` URL for the Site URL form field.

     Refresh the page in your browser as you update the template HTML and SCSS to view the changes.

-3. In Finder, locate your `workshop--adaptive-site` directory.
-Find the `adaptation/templates` folder.
-Open the `category.dust` dust template file with an editor app.
+3. In an editor app, in the `adaptation/templates` folder, open the `category.dust` dust template file.
 4. Wrap the `{title}` key in a `div` element with the `t-category__title` class.

     ![Wrap title in a div](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/AoTbBtkdqrBznRL/Screen%20Shot%202015-01-16%20at%201.25.40%20PM.png)